Catalytic Converter Theft

 Why does catalytic converter theft occur?

-Catalytic converters are stolen for two main reasons.
+Catalytic converter theft is on the rise for two main reasons.

 The first is that they’re extremely easy to steal, which makes them a tempting target for lazy thieves who don’t have the skills to break into safes or plan bank heists.